Litetoken/Litetokens/README.md

 Open offers may be cancelled, which cancellation is irrevocable.

-A *cancel* message contains only the hash of the Worldcoin transaction that contains the order or bet to be cancelled.
+A *cancel* message contains only the hash of the Litecoin transaction that contains the order or bet to be cancelled.
 Only the address which made an offer may cancel it.